 I remember being upset with you some days telling you to run away.
 You know I didn’t mean it and you always forgave me.

 I remember when you, Mr. Cluett and I went for a hike.
 Mr. Cluett loved you too.

 Mom remembers that you weren’t really a Lady, but more like a bull in a china shop.

 Mom and I remember when you’d go outside just to eat bird food.

 I remember you making your nest in the mulch at the end of the sidewalk to lay in the warm sun.

-I remember you jumping up into Bryan’s UPS truck.
+I remember you jumping up into Brian’s UPS truck.

-I remember you having no manners with Bryan insisting he give you three or four dog biscuits.
+I remember you having no manners with Brian insisting he give you three or four dog biscuits.
 He’s going to miss you too.